code-challenger/laravel-vue-crud-operation/commit.md

-post model and database set on 5/11/2016
+unread component created on 5/16/2016